Originate/guide/security/README.md

 With a database library there's no need to directly write SQL queries.
 Using a library that handles turning function calls and objects into queries will be smart enough to protect against malicious input like ```13 or 1=1--``` by searching for that literal string instead of treating it as part of the query.
 [Slick](http://slick.typesafe.com/) for Scala is one such library.

-Note:

-Another popular mitigation technique is to just escape all user input before using it to build an SQL query string.
-While it may work on smaller projects, it's not recommended for the large projects Originate works on since all you need to do is forget to escape something **ONCE** to open up the entire application and database to SQL injection.

 **Cross Site Request Forgery (CSRF)**